finbourne/luminesce-sdk-java/sdk/docs/SqlBackgroundExecutionApi.md

         OffsetDateTime startAt = OffsetDateTime.now(); // OffsetDateTime | Start point (of the timestampFieldName field) for the histogram
         OffsetDateTime endAt = OffsetDateTime.now(); // OffsetDateTime | End point (of the timestampFieldName field) for the histogram
         String bucketSize = "bucketSize_example"; // String | Optional histogram bucket width.
 If not provided a set number of buckets between start/end range will be generated.
-        String filter = "filter_example"; // String | Further limits the fetched results beyond that of the original query. - An ODATA filter per Finbourne.Filtering syntax, e.g. `SomeField eq 'Hello'` - Or raw SqLite SQL, this must then begin with `WHERE ` and is more flexible, e.g. `strftime('%Y-%m', SomeDateField) = '2026-06'`
+        String filter = "filter_example"; // String | Further limits the rows counted beyond that of the original query.
+An ODATA filter per Finbourne.Filtering syntax, e.g. `SomeField eq 'Hello'` or `SomeField in 'a', 'b'`
         Boolean jsonProper = false; // Boolean | Should this be text/json (not json-encoded-as-a-string)
         try {
             // uncomment the below to set overrides at the request level